tty/joy-of-coding/exercises/exercise.md

     [[("rating",Int 3),("artist",Str "Queen"),("song",Str "Bohemian Rhapsody")],
     [("rating",Int 4),("artist",Str "Queen"),("song",Str "We Will Rock You")]]

-This anonymous function used here, can be seen as the 'WHERE' clause of a select statement.
+This anonymous function used here, can be seen as the `WHERE` clause of a select statement.

 ### 8. Search functions